aanujkhurana/TaxReturnCalculator/README.md

 #### Tax Withheld (PAYG)
 - **Field**: `taxWithheld`
 - **Format**: Monetary value with `$` prefix
-- **Purpose**: Total amount of tax withheld by employers during the financial year
+- **Purpose**: Total amount of tax withheld by employers from TFN employment income only
-- **Validation**: Must be positive number, cannot exceed reasonable percentage of income
+- **Validation**: Must be positive number, cannot exceed reasonable percentage of employment income
 - **Source**: Payment summaries, payslips, or PAYG summaries
-- **Smart Feature**: Auto-estimation available if unknown
+- **Smart Feature**: Auto-estimation available based on TFN employment income only
+- **Important**: PAYG estimation excludes ABN income as no tax is withheld from business income

 #### ABN/Business Income
 - **Field**: `abnIncome`
 - **Format**: Monetary value with `$` prefix
 - **Purpose**: Income from ABN work, contracting, or business activities
 - **Validation**: Must be positive number
-- **Note**: No tax typically withheld from this income type
+- **Note**: No tax is withheld from this income type - handled through quarterly BAS or annual tax return

 ### Step 2: Deductions